nmrML/nmrML/cv/index.md

 * dc:creator-->dc:author

-Here is an example of the definition of the 'acquisition nucleus' term (NMR:1400083) in the old form:
+Here is an example (bold) of the definition of the 'acquisition nucleus' term (NMR:1400083) in the old form (using comments):

 ```xml
     <owl:Class rdf:about="http://nmrML.org/nmrCV#NMR:1400083">